 Tales with electric bassist/composer/arranger/producer, Jimmy Haslip.

-Happy Holidays and thank you all of reading and listening!!!!!
+Happy Holidays and thank you all for reading and listening!!!!!